 A: By following Welsh Government guidelines regarding social distancing you will be able to play singles and doubles, however, 2m social distancing must continue to be adhered to.
 For changes in our guidance, keep an eye on our Social Medias:

 Q: How can I keep fit?

 A: There are lots of great ideas online to help you keep fit.
 We suggest you look at:

 Sport Wales - #BeActive | British Heart Foundation | Shuttle Time Cymru – Couch to Court, Badminton At Home

 Q: What is the status of Welsh Junior/National Squads team and pathway activity?

-A: Junior/National Squads are gradually being cleared for a Return to Play.
+A: Junior/National Squads are cleared for a Return to Play.
 We will continue to review the situation and will advise any changes to this position in line with the Roadmap to a return to play.